-Bitcoins are the talk of the town, not only the elite investment bankers or the imperious B-school graduates but also Homemakers, local shop owners, and young college kids know a lot about the mystic cryptocurrency.
+Bitcoins are the talk of the town, not only the elite investment bankers or the imperious B-school graduates but also Homemakers, local shop owners, and young college kids who know a lot about the mystic cryptocurrency.

 The lure of making quick money sitting on a couch in a dungeon hole is a fantasy.
 Not to mention, how quickly the investment of Bitcoin millionaires is souring is a thing to envy.

 Bitcoins are the most explosive and debatable topic currently.

 I read a top shared post yesterday on Facebook, it said " The only advice I would give to my 18-year-old self, seven years back, was to stop wasting the Rs.
 500 pocket money and start investing in Bitcoins".

 Popular Stats Bitcoins

 The enticement is real, it is tempting, it can make huge money for you, but should you invest?

-Let’s find out some answers, but if you are not familiar with the Bitcoins here is a concise article to understand all the basics of Bitcoins.
+Let's find out some answers, but if you are not familiar with Bitcoins here is a concise article to understand all the basics of Bitcoins.